scenic-industrialarts74/Q-ReAlign/README.md

 ---
 *Q-Align-level performance with 50% fewer parameters.
 Easy to use, easy to train.*

-*The 0.8B model requires less than 4 GB of memory.*
+*The 0.8B model requires less than 4 GB of GPU memory and is CPU-runnable.*

 ## Results